Logically Combining Constraints

 Sum(x) > 10 or AllDifferent(x)

-enforces that when the value of $i$ is different from $-1$ then the value in $x$ at index $i$ must be equal to 1.
+enforces that when the value of $y$ is different from $-1$ then the value in $x$ at index $y$ must be equal to 1.

 The question is: how can we deal with such situations?
-The answer is multiple, as we can use:
+The answer is multiple, as one can:

 To illustrate how it works, we need first to import the library PyCSP$^3$: